 "We are saddened by Mr. Barnett's passing and our thoughts are with his family and friends," Boeing said in a statement sent to NPR.

 Barnett filed the lawsuit against Boeing in early 2017.
 His case against the company was set to go to trial in June, according to his family.
-“He was looking forward to the day for it and hoped that this would force Boeing to change its culture," the family said in a statement shared with NPR by his brother, Rodney Barnett.
+"He was looking forward to his day in court and hoped it would force Boeing to change its culture," the family said in a statement shared with NPR by his brother, Rodney Barnett.

 The New York Post states anyway that Barnett "made a prediction that he could possibly end up dead after expressing concerns about the airline's safety, telling a family friend: 'If something happens, it won't be suicide.'